swsung/ahpy/doc/source/usage.rst

 Usage
 =====

-The main AHP functionality resides in ahpy.core.
-There are two functions providing support for weight and consistency ratio calculation.
+The main AHP functionality resides in ahpy.core, providing support for weight and consistency ratio calculation.

 AHP is used on a problem roughly as follows: